Rorrian/SpinWheel/README.md

 <B>TODO:</B>

-- ~~add option to separate options via line break~~
+- [x] add option to separate options via comma or line break
-- fix display of text on mobile devices
+- [x] fix display of text on mobile devices

 <br/>

 <B>How to improve:</B>

-- do "forward spin" when arrow stop between two sections
-- display result in a pop-up ?
+- [x] display result
-- redo everything to charts ???<br/>(example: https://codepen.io/harshh9/pen/wvXGXvV)
-- make the wheel "draggable" ?
+- [] make the wheel "draggable" ?